 - One side is partly cooked, flip with the help of spatula.
 Use a non-stick pan or well seasoned pan as the paratha might stick.

-- Apply ghee or oil on this side.
-Flip again.
+- Apply ghee or oil on this side as per your preferences.
+Flip again carefully using a spatula.
 Apply ghee or oil on this side.

 - Flip a couple of times till the roti has become evenly golden and roasted evenly.